 Working Papers

-This paper analyzes the effects of bail-in policies on banks of different sizes and risk profiles, comparing them to traditional bailouts.
-I develop a structural model of banks’ balance sheet decisions with endogenous exit and entry, estimated to U.S. banking data.
-Banks differ in loan risk and can influence their own size, two key factors shaping the likelihood and desirability of bailouts and bail-ins.
-When bail-ins replace bailouts, large banks face higher funding costs, eroding the benefits of being big.
-Riskier banks respond by slowing their growth, leading to a 42% reduction in the share of large banks and a 65% decline in their failure rate.
-Despite this shift, aggregate lending falls by only 3.3%, as entry increases to meet demand for loans.
-Welfare rises as the benefits from improved bank stability outweigh the costs associated with a decline in lending.
+I analyze how bail-in policies affect banks of different sizes and risk profiles using a structural model of balance sheet decisions with endogenous exit and entry estimated to U.S. data.
+Banks differ in loan risk and can influence their size, key factors shaping the likelihood of bailouts and bail-ins.
+When bail-ins replace bailouts, large banks face higher funding costs, eroding the benefits of size.
+Riskier banks slow their growth, reducing the share of big banks by 42% and their failure rate by 65%.
+Aggregate lending falls only 3.3%, while welfare rises 0.66% as improved bank stability outweighs reduced credit availability.

 Works-In-Progress